Architects, Developers & PlannersWorking closely with multidisciplinary teams to achieve successful schemes

 BS5837:2012 contains recommendations and guidance for trees in relation to design, demolition and construction.
 Barton Hyett Associates provides reports compliant with this standard.

 We provide the following arboricultural consultancy services, which follow a logical sequence of events in the planning and design process.
 You may not need all of these services depending on the complexity of the site.

 Pre-Design and Baseline

 Detailed design review

 Watching briefs/site supervision

 - Conservation Area notifications

 - Felling licence applications

-We use AutoCAD to produce high quality plans that will integrate with professional architect’s drawings.
+We use current CAD, GIS and graphic tools and techniques to produce high quality plans that will integrate with drawings, survey data and maps.